 "I'm taking my sport seriously and I need to give up if I want to be an athlete."

-4. Prepare for a tough few days when you first quit.
-Most people find that the first days are the hardest to cope with.
-But most of your withdrawal symptoms should subside after the first four weeks.
-Using nicotine gum and patches (NRT) is the best way to cope with cravings.
+- Prepare for a tough first few days as these can be the hardest to cope with.
+Most of your withdrawal symptoms should subside after the first four weeks and using a combination of nicotine-containing medicines is a good way to cope with cravings.

-7. Do your best to stay away from alcohol, coffee, sugar and sweets while you quit.
-Studies have shown that these foods (especially the booze) can stimulate cigarette cravings.
+- Do your best to stay away from alcohol, coffee, sugar and sweets.
+Studies have shown that these (especially alcohol) can stimulate cigarette cravings.
 Here's some advice on how to cut down on your drinking.